 You can create custom covers for each of these highlights, and we highly recommend you do so.
 Make sure these covers also match your brand style guide and mesh well with your feed since they’ll be viewable at the top of your profile.

 If you’re still not sure about your design eye with your business or personal Instagram Stories, there’s a solution for that.
 Start with a template instead of trying to create a Story from scratch.

 You can find templates for nearly any purpose, like sharing your #ootd, recent blog posts, inspirational quotes, new product photos, and so much more.

 Using fully customizable templates like the one above gives you a starting point for your design, while also allowing you to add in your own brand fonts, colors, and other flair.

-Get started creating your own stunning Instagram Stories and wow your audience.
-Use your Stories to create calls-to-action to your website, to engage your audience with polls and quizzes, to showcase what’s happening behind the scenes, and more.
+Happy designing!
+Use your swipe-stopping Instagram Story designs to create calls-to-action to your website, engage your audience with polls and quizzes, showcase what’s happening behind the scenes, and more.